Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 As the moth matures, it shows beautiful blue hues at the coastal front and sometimes faint metallic green markings on its body.

-The Dart Moth can be seen throughout Oklahoma but tends to favor isolated wooded habitats, often feeding on flowers during late spring or summer evenings when temperatures are moderate to fuel their long migrations.
+The Dart Moth can be seen throughout Oklahoma but tends to favor isolated wooded habitats.
+It often feeds on flowers during late spring or summer evenings when temperatures are moderate to fuel its long migrations.

-Despite having some clear habits, the Dart Moth undergoes distinct seasonal shifts in activity levels at higher latitudes due to shortening day lengths and colder temperatures during winter months.
+Despite having some clear habits, the Dart Moth undergoes distinct seasonal shifts in activity levels at higher latitudes due to shortening day lengths and colder temperatures during winter.

 Although harmless to humans, this nocturnal behavior may lead them into contact with humans more frequently than other types of moths in Oklahoma due to their habit of seeking warmth around artificial lights.